 An 'extremely dangerous' tornado in Selma, Ala., damages buildings and uproots trees

+The weather service issued a tornado emergency for several counties just north of the capital city of Montgomery as the same storm system moved eastward.
+"This is a life-threatening situation.
+Take shelter immediately," the Weather Service said of the reported tornado.

-The weather service said there were numerous reports of tree and structural damage in Selma.
+The weather service said there are conformed reports of tree and structural damage in Selma and reports of damage in other counties.

+Former state Sen. Hank Sanders said he has been told there is damage "all over Selma."

+"A tornado has definitely damaged Selma.
+In fact, it hit our house, but not head-on.
+It blew out windows in the bedroom and in the living room.
+It is raining through the roof in the kitchen," Sanders said.

 There were multiple tornado warnings issued Thursday in Alabama, Mississippi and Tennessee as the storm system moved through the region.